17th March 2021

 ClientEarth is further expanding its legal and policy work in Asia alongside its established presence in China, to help accelerate the clean energy transition in the region.

-The regional expansion, which will include opening a new office in Singapore, will involve the organisation’s legal experts working to further embed climate change in regulatory, policy, investment and business decisions.
+The regional expansion will involve the organisation’s legal experts working to further embed climate change in regulatory, policy, investment and business decisions.

 Asia is particularly vulnerable to the impacts of climate change.
 It is also uniquely positioned, as the main driver of global growth and a hub for innovation, to address the challenges climate change presents and capture the opportunities of the net zero transition.